mccrths/lantern/text/030-events.md

 # Events

-## Conferences
+## Conferences and Symposia

 Conferences held at the University are eligible for archiving.

-Examples include:

-- Black Lives Matter in Research
-- Male Enrollment and Graduate Alliance (MEGA) Conference
+Types of content may include:

+- Slide decks
--
+- Video recordings

-## Symposia

-Examples of symposia inclue:

-- Student Research Symposium
+- Manuscripts

 ## Events

-Event series should compromise multiple events.
+Event series should be comprised of multiple events.
 Stand-alone events should be added at the department level.

-Examples of events include:

-- University Authors Recognition Program
-- Sustainability Seminar Series